 Posted: August 6, 2021

 Roane State is preparing to disburse emergency student aid that has been provided through a new round of Higher Education Emergency Relief Funding (HEERF).
 This is new funding established by the American Rescue Plan Act (ARPA) of 2021.
-Students must complete the online survey in order to receive emergency aid.
+Students must complete both questions and submit the online survey in order to receive emergency aid.
 You can find additional information listed below.

 Looking for previous emergency aid information?
 See Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) of 2021 or CARES Act funding from 2020.